mavjav-edu/pcc_2e/chapter_20/tiy-ch20.md

+---
+layout: default
-# Styling And Deploying An App
+title:  Styling And Deploying An App
+nav_exclude: true
+---

 Learning Log is fully functional now, but it has no styling and runs only on your local machine.
 In this chapter we’ll style the project in a